Swimsolutions/Swimsolutions.github.io/_elements/02-mission.md

 layout: default
 ---

+Access to water and sanitation is a fundamental human right and sets the foundation of socio-economic development as well as food and energy production, healthy ecosystems and national security.
+Water is vital for human survival.

-In the wake of globalization, a growing population and shifting climates, water supply obstacles are increasing.
-Access to water and sanitation is a human right and sets the foundation of socioeconomic development as well as food and energy production, strong ecosystems, national security and human survival.
-SWIM is dedicated to helping overcome these obstacles through optimized and problem-oriented water management approaches and  avoidance of potential conflicts between stakeholders or nation states.
-SWIM is an integrity-driven, impartial organization which conducts solid academic and field research from a diverse perspective.
+In the wake of globalization, a growing population, and shifting climates, water supply obstacles are increasing.
+SWIM is dedicated to helping overcome these obstacles through optimized and problem-oriented water management approaches and prevention of potential conflicts between stakeholders or nation-states.